SAP/ui5-webcomponents-react/packages/core/README.md

 # @fiori-for-react/core

-Set of core elements for Fiori4React.
+Set of core elements for fiori-for-react.
 Do not use directly!